awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-general.md

 Some applications do not recognize the redirect that displays the home folder as a top\-level folder in File Explorer\.
 If this is the case, your users can access their home folder from within an application during a streaming session by choosing **File Open** from the application interface and browsing to either of the following directories:
 + Non\-domain\-joined: C:\\Users\\PhotonUser\\My Files\\Home Folder
 + Domain\-joined: C:\\Users\\%username%\\My Files\\Home Folder

+## I removed or replaced a file in a user’s home folder in Amazon S3, but my users don’t see the changes in their home folder on the fleet instance during their streaming sessions\.<a name="removed-replaced-folder-in-s3-users-dont-see-changes-on-fleet-instance"></a>

+Differences between content that is stored in a user’s home folder in an S3 bucket and content that is available to a user on a fleet instance during their streaming sessions may be due to the way in which home folder content stored in Amazon S3 buckets is synchronized with home folder content stored on AppStream 2\.0 fleet instances\.

+At the beginning of a user’s AppStream 2\.0 streaming session, AppStream 2\.0 catalogs the user’s home folder files stored in the Amazon S3 bucket for your AWS account and Region\.
+When a user uses a streaming application to open a file in their home folder on their fleet instance, AppStream 2\.0 downloads the file to the fleet instance\.

+Changes that a user makes to files on a fleet instance during their active streaming session are uploaded to their home folder in the S3 bucket every few seconds, or at the end of the user’s streaming session\.

+If a user opens a file in their home folder on a fleet instance during a streaming session and then closes the file without making any changes or saving the file, and you remove the file from that user’s home folder in an S3 bucket during the streaming session, the file is removed from the fleet instance if the user refreshes the folder\.
+If the user modifies the file and saves the file locally, the file remains available to the user on the fleet instance during their current streaming session\.
+The file is also uploaded to the S3 bucket again\.
+However, the file may or may not be available to the user on the fleet instance during their next streaming session\.

+The availability of the file on the fleet instance during a user’s next streaming session depends on whether the user changed the file on the fleet instance before or after you changed the file in the S3 bucket\.

+For more information, see [Home Folder Content Synchronization](home-folders.md#home-folders-content-synchronization)\.

 ## I've enabled application settings persistence for my users, but their persistent application settings aren't being saved or loaded\.<a name="app-settings-save-load-failure"></a>